QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 - In system {eq}`eq_old9`, $\theta_t$ is a promised rate of inflation chosen by the Ramsey planner at time $0$.

-That the same variable $\theta_t$ takes on these multiple roles brings insights about commitment and forward guidance, about whether the government  follows  or   leads the market, and about dynamic or time inconsistency.
+That the same variable $\theta_t$ takes on these multiple roles brings insights about

+ * whether the government  follows  or   leads the market,
+ * forward guidance, and
+ * inflation targeting.

 ## Time inconsistency